Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Discussion

-Following the same procedure described above, we use the $L_k$ values derived in Paper III for the local RQ AGN belonging to \citet{Tombesi_2010} sample to compute the expected radio luminosity.
-The observed radio luminosity of this set of AGN is the result of extrapolations based on NASA/IPAC Extragalactic Database (NED) archival data\footnote{https://ned.ipac.caltech.edu}.
-In Fig.~\ref{fig:winds_lklbol} we plot the upper-limits as light grey diamonds and the lower-limits as dark grey ones.
-Once again, with the exception of two cases, the one-to-one line is encompassed by the two threshold values, thus a reasoning similar to that used for our sample applies here.
-With an orange triangle we represent the median values for the sample of 568 luminous obscured QSO studied by \citet[][Z14]{Zakamska_Greene_2014}.
-The authors derive $L_k$ through a detailed analysis of gas kinematics and not from the UFO parameters, thus substituting its value in Eq. \ref{eq:winds} we get a direct estimate of the how much kinetic energy is converted into radiation.
+Following the same procedure described above, we use the $L_k$ values derived in Paper III for the local RQ AGNs belonging to \citet{Tombesi_2010} sample to compute the expected radio luminosity.
+The observed radio luminosity of this set of AGNs is the result of extrapolations based on NASA/IPAC Extragalactic Database (NED) archival data\footnote{https://ned.ipac.caltech.edu}.
+In Fig.~\ref{fig:winds_lklbol} we plot the upper limits as light grey diamonds and the lower limits as dark grey ones.
+Once again, with the exception of two cases, the one-to-one line is encompassed by the two threshold values, thus, a reasoning similar to that used for our sample applies here.
+With an orange triangle, we represent the median values for the sample of 568 luminous obscured QSO studied by \citet[][Z14]{Zakamska_Greene_2014}.
+The authors derive $L_k$ through a detailed analysis of gas kinematics and not from the UFO parameters, thus substituting its value in Eq. \ref{eq:winds} we get a direct estimate of how much kinetic energy is converted into radiation.

 In general, further modelling is needed to fully explain the complex interplay between the outflow and the ISM.
 We note that large-scale ($\sim kpc$) radio outflows develop on $\sim Myr$ timescales, much longer than the typical lifetimes of nuclear UFOs (\citealt{Zubovas_King_2012}; \citealt{King_2015}; \citealt{Zubovas_2020}).
 This mismatch implies that, if the radio outflow represents the large-scale extension of a nuclear wind, it is more likely associated with a past episode of nuclear activity of comparable intensity, rather than with the currently observed UFO.
-Alternatively, the observed coexistence of the two outflows may simply reflect environmental conditions that favour the production of both phenomena.
+Alternatively, the observed coexistence of the two outflows may simply reflect physical conditions that favour the production of both phenomena.